Estimate Time13 min

 6. Keep up to date on local scams

-Educate your parents about the scam du jour.
-A good tactical way to start a conversation is to just ask, "Have you heard about the latest scam?"
+Educate your parents about the current scams.
+A tactical approach to start a conversation is to just ask, "Have you heard about the latest scam?"

-Remind them regularly to never reply to any request by email, regular mail, or phone for personal information such as a Social Security or credit card number, or to pitches to purchase a product or investment that they didn't request.
+Remind them regularly to never reply to any request by email, regular mail, or phone for personal information such as a Social Security or credit card number.
+Also, encourage them to avoid pitches to purchase a product or investment that they didn't request.

 The website for the Federal Trade Commission has helpful information on identifying, reporting, and avoiding a variety of scams.